tlienart/MLJTutorials/README.md

 If you decide to change some of the code while `serve()` is running, this is fine, JuDoc will detect it and trigger an update of the relevant web pages (after evaluating the new code).

-**Note**: avoid modifying the literate file, killing the julia session, then calling `serve()` that sequence can cause weird issues where Julia will complain about the age of the world...
+**Note**: avoid modifying the literate file, killing the Julia session, then calling `serve()` that sequence can cause weird issues where Julia will complain about the age of the world...

 #### merge conflicts